Mark your calendars!

 Thanks to our wonderful volunteers who came out for Sunday’s EcoBlitz at the North Avalon Restoration Site at the east end of Burnaby Lake.
-We are so grateful for the George Ross Legacy grant of $4000 we received and purchased new tools and 218 native species:
+We are so grateful for the George Ross Legacy Grant of $4000 we received to purchase new tools and 218 native species:

 - Douglas fir (Pseudotsuga menziesii)